-On April 27, 2021, the company received a \$425,000 loan from Allan Green; CEO and a director of the Company, and Candel & Partners SAS, a private company beneficially owned by Allan Green (together the "lender").
+On April 27, 2021, the Company received a \$425,000 loan from Allan Green; CEO and a director of the Company, and Candel & Partners SAS, a private company beneficially owned by Allan Green (together the "lender").
 The Loan was unsecured and bears interest at the rate of 8% per annum and payable on the earlier of lender's demand or one year after the date of advance of principal.
 On December 30, 2021, the Company settled \$442,419 of the outstanding loan, including \$17,419 accrued interest, by issuing common shares of the Company to the lender.

-On August 4, 2021, the company received a \$425,000 loan from Grizal Enterprises Ltd. ("Grizal"), a British Virgin Islands registered limited liability Company, and a majority shareholder of the Company.
-The Loan was unsecured and bears interest at the rate of 8% per annum and payable on the earlier of lender's demand or one year after the date of advance of principal.
-The Company approved settlement of the outstanding loan into common shares of the Company, subject to obtaining TSX Venture Exchange approval.
+On August 4, 2021, the Company received a \$425,000 loan from Grizal Enterprises Ltd. ("Grizal"), a British Virgin Islands registered limited liability Company, and a significant shareholder of the Company.
+The Loan was unsecured and bears interest at the rate of 8% per annum and payable on the earlier of Grizal's demand or one year after the date of advance of principal.
+On April 4, 2022 the Company settled \$433,943 of the outstanding loan, including \$8,943 accrued interest, by issuing common shares of the Company to Grizal.